khaledblah/TracWiki2DokuWiki/README.md

  * DokuWiki does not support file attachments to pages: All files have to be linked in the page.
  * Issues can't be opened: See https://github.com/koppor/TracWiki2DokuWiki/issues/1
+ * Converting several links in one line does not work